 New Study: Caffeine Timing Affects Triathlon Performance

-Researchers from the Australian Institute of Sport studied 42 competitive triathletes over a six-month period, comparing performance metrics when caffeine was consumed at different intervals before and during races.
+Researchers studied 42 competitive triathletes over six months, comparing performance metrics when caffeine was consumed at different intervals before and during races.
+The results are worth paying attention to.

 Study Findings